 Humans love to achieve things.
 No matter how small they might be, ticking that box to say you’ve done something is a dopamine hit.
 A reward for doing little is still a reward.

-The marshmallow test claims to prove who will be successful in life based on a test which measures a child's ability to delay self-gratification.
+The marshmallow test claims to prove who will be successful in life based on a test that measures a child's ability to delay self-gratification.
 And it might be true that the adult who can postpone the back-slapping and tiny rewards in order to achieve bigger things will also be more successful.
 Bigger things come from a much larger sacrifice of time and energy.
 There’s no way around it.
 But you can set yourself up to remove the distractions of tiny wins that don’t move the needle.